-NOTE: When checking timing, certain procedures require that the magneto flywheel be turned in a clockwise direction, viewed facing the magneto/generator.
-If it is necessary to turn back (counterclockwise) for any reason, rotate the magneto flywheel at least one-quarter turn counterclockwise, and then rotate it clockwise.
+NOTE: When checking timing, certain procedures require that the magneto flywheel be turned in a clockwise direction, viewed facing the magneto/ generator.
+If it is necessary to turn back (counter-clockwise) for any reason, rotate the magneto flywheel at least 1/4 turn counterclockwise, and then rotate it clockwise.
 The last magneto flywheel movement when making a critical check must always be in a clockwise direction, to ensure that the slack in engine moving parts is taken-up.

 - a.
-Rotate the magneto flywheel counterclockwise, one-quarter turn then carefully rotate it clockwise until the needle indicates the specified measurement.
-Refer to TECHNI-CAL DATA 09-02. - b.
+Rotate the magneto flywheel 1/4 turn counterclockwise, 1/4 turn then carefully rotate it clockwise until the needle indicates the specified measurement.
+Refer to TECHNI-CAL DATA 10-02. - b.
 Verify that the magneto flywheel mark perfectly aligns with the mark on the trigger coil, refer to illustration. - c.
 If the marks do not align, check magneto flywheel and trigger coil part numbers and check Woodruff key condition.
 If all parts are the appropriate ones and if Woodruff key is in good condition, continue the procedure.

-- 1. Trigger coil mark - 2.
-Magneto flywheel mark
+Trigger coil mark Magneto flywheel mark

-Onte: These marks cannot be used to check dynamic (with engine running) ignition timing with a timing light: a new mark must be scribed on magneto flywheel for this purpose.
+NOTE: These marks cannot be used to check dynamic (with engine running) ignition timing with a timing light: a new mark must be scribed on magneto flywheel for this purpose.

-6. Scribe a new mark on magneto flywheel as follows.

-- a.
-Remove the fan cover from the engine.

-- b.
-Maintain magneto flywheel so that previous marks remain aligned.

-- c.
-Scribe or punch a mark on magneto flywheel so that it perfectly aligns with the arrow on crankcase, refer to illustration.
-This new timing mark should be used for future timing checks (dynamic timing).

-- d.
-Reinstall rewind starter.

-- e.
-Check the timing with a timing light.
+- 6. Scribe a new mark on magneto flywheel as follows: - a.
+Remove the fan cover from the engine. - b.
+Maintain magneto flywheel so that previous marks remain aligned. - c.
+Scribe or punch a mark on magneto flywheel so that it aligns perfectly with the arrow on crankcase, refer to illustration.
+This new timing mark should be used for future timing checks (dynamic timing). - d.
+Reinstall rewind starter. - e.
+Check the timing with a timing light (P/N 529 0319 00).

-- 1. Crankcase arrow
+Crankcase arrow 1

+- Scribe a mark here

-- 2. Scribe a mark here
+- Scribe a mark here

-- 3. Maintain verified timing marks aligned (static timing)
+Maintain verified timing marks aligned (static timing)